k0k0pelli/timetracker/README.md

 The numbered items in the reporting view are:
 1. `Search Panel` The search panel helps you to select the assignments for which you like to create a report.
-The search panel works the same way as the one in the assingment view (see above).
+The search panel works the same way as the one in the assignment view (see above).
-1. `Result List` The result list show all the selected assingments for which you like to create a report.
+1. `Result List` The result list show all the selected assignments for which you like to create a report.
 The displayed information is described in detail in the assignment view (see above).
 1. `Summary` The summery list the total hours spent on the assignments in the result list